tharte/emacs-reveal/paper.md

-GitLab Continuous Integration infrastructures, notably a [Howto presentation](https://oer.gitlab.io/emacs-reveal-howto/howto.html) for emacs-reveal is maintained that way, as are [presentations](https://oer.gitlab.io/OS/) for the course on Operating Systems for which emacs-reveal was originally developed.
+GitLab Continuous Integration infrastructures, notably a [Howto presentation](https://oer.gitlab.io/emacs-reveal-howto/howto.html) for emacs-reveal is maintained that way, as are [presentations](https://oer.gitlab.io/OS/) for a course on Operating Systems (based on Just-in-Time Teaching [@jitt], which relies on considerable self-study) for which emacs-reveal was originally developed.

 # Acknowledgements

-The author acknowledges funding by the Ministry of Innovation, Science and Research of the State of North Rhine-Westphalia, Germany, and Stifterverband, Germany during the genesis of this project.
+The author acknowledges funding for a fellowship for innovation in digital university teaching by the Ministry of Innovation, Science and Research of the State of North Rhine-Westphalia, Germany, and Stifterverband, Germany during the genesis of this project.

 # References